Read answers to frequently asked questions, including what you can (or can’t) use a loan for and what credit scoring means.

 Making sure you get a fair deal

-We want you to find a product that's right for your circumstances, which is why we adhere to the Standards of Lending Practice, which are monitored and enforced by the Lending Standards Board.
+We want you to find a product that's right for your circumstances.
+This is why MBNA adhere to the Standards of Lending Practice, which are monitored and enforced by the Lending Standards Board.

-To find out more you can read the statement of responsibilities (PDF), which details what's expected of us, the lender and you the borrower.
+To find out more you can read the statement of responsibilities (PDF), which details what's expected of MBNA (part of Lloyds Banking Group) and you the borrower.